CORPORATE GOVERNANCE GUIDELINES

 - Responsibilities and Principles of the Board Generally

 The primary responsibility of the Board of Directors (the “Board”) is to oversee the affairs of Duke Realty Corporation (the “Company”) for the benefit of its shareholders.
-The Board is the ultimate decision-making body of the Company except with respect to those matters reserved to the shareholders.
-It selects the senior management team, which is responsible for the day-to-day management of the business.
+The Board is the ultimate decision-making body of the Company except for those matters reserved to the shareholders.
+It selects the Chairman of the Board and the Company’s Chief Executive Officer (the “CEO”).
 The Board acts as advisor and counselor to senior management and ultimately monitors their performance.

-The Board believes that directors should act on behalf of all shareholders and should not represent the interests of particular constituents but should reflect a diversity of experiences and viewpoints.
+The Board believes that directors should act on behalf of all shareholders, should not represent the interests of particular constituents, and should reflect a diversity of experiences and viewpoints.